Prolotherapy and non-surgical treatment of lumbar radiculopathy

 - At the two-week point, sometimes another Prolotherapy session is done.

-Up to four Prolotherapy sessions are sometimes needed.
-The above approach has been used at Caring Medical Rehabilitation Services for years.
+Four to six Prolotherapy sessions are sometimes needed.
+The above approach has been used at Caring Medical for years.
 It has kept a lot of people out of surgery.

 Our research: Published research from Caring Medical and Rehabilitation Services

-In Caring Medical and Rehabilitation Services published research in the Journal of Prolotherapy we cited our own data and that of others in demonstrating the effectiveness of Prolotherapy for back pain.
+In addition to the in-house data analyzed from consecutive cervical and lumbar radiculopathy cases, Caring Medical published research in the Journal of Prolotherapy demonstrating the effectiveness of Prolotherapy for unresolved back pain.

 The patients were contacted on average 12 months after their last Prolotherapy session.In these patients: